The SIEC is established under the Revised Code of Washington (RCW) 43.105.331.

 Chief John R. Batiste is the 21st Chief of the Washington State Patrol.
 Governor Christine Gregoire originally appointed Chief Batiste on February 14, 2005.
 On January 16, 2017, Governor Jay Inslee reappointed Chief Batiste to continue to lead the Washington State Patrol.
 He oversees the day-to-day operations and manages the agency’s six bureaus: Commercial Vehicle Enforcement, Field Operations, Fire Protection, Forensic Laboratory Services, Investigative Services, and Technical Services.

-Wildfire Division Manager, represents the Department of Natural Resources (DNR).
+Anton represents the Department of Natural Resources.

 Director of the Washington State Emergency Management Division (EMD), represents state emergency management directors.